Thue77/python_package_template/README.md

 ## Handle dependencies
 For easy collaboration use poetry to handle dependencies.
 With the correct version of python activated, the virtual environment may be created by running `poetry install`.
 If no `pyproject.toml`, then first run `poetry init` and then `poetry install`.
-Regardless, dependencies should be added to the `pyproject.toml` file.
+Regardless of whether [poetry](https://python-poetry.org/) is used or not, dependencies should be added to the `pyproject.toml` file.

 ## Handle files